 The arithmetic mean is the average of a group of numbers and is computed by summing all numbers and dividing by the number of numbers.
 The arithmetic mean is also usually just called the mean.

-In this lesson, we will distinguish between the population mean and sample mean.
+In these lessons, we will distinguish between the population mean and sample mean.

 A population is a collection of persons, objects or items of interest.